bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 | sort_by(.lastModified)
 ```

-By now we have an array of objects, but we want to convert to a table with the field names as column headers and convert to CSV.
+By now we have an array of dictionaries, but we want to convert to a table with the field names as column headers and convert to CSV.

 Credit where credit is due.
 I found the solution in [a Stackoverflow answer](https://stackoverflow.com/questions/32960857/how-to-convert-arbitrary-simple-json-to-csv-using-jq).